contao/docs/docs/manual/performance/http-caching.en.md

 | `Cache-Control: max-age=3600, s-maxage=7200, public` | Both public and private clients may cache this response.
 Private ones for one hour, public ones for two hours. |

 And that is why you can find exactly these cache duration settings in the Contao page settings.
-The following selection translates to `Cache-Control: max-age=1800, s-maxage=3600, public`:
+The following configuration translates to `Cache-Control: max-age=1800, s-maxage=3600, public`:

 ![Caching settings in the Contao back end](/de/performance/images/en/cache-settings.png?classes=shadow)

 ## Advantages of using standards

-The Contao Managed Edition is shipped with a caching proxy that is written in PHP too and sits directly in front of Contao.
+The Contao Managed Edition is shipped with a cache proxy that is written in PHP too and sits directly in front of Contao.
 This means that every response that Contao generates is sent through our caching proxy before it is delivered to the client and is cached (or not) according to the HTTP headers.